datahub-project/datahub/datahub-web/documentation/guides/MIRAGE-FROM-ADDON.md

 This logic already exists in our host application, but to use the mirage factories from an addon in another addon (for example, in an addon for an entity that is the internal counterpart to an external addon) we need to modify the `ember-cli-build.js` of the consuming addon:

+EDIT: This step is no longer needed as we will provide this configuration by default.

 ```js
 const EmberAddon = require('ember-cli/lib/broccoli/ember-addon');